Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Damian Thompson of Salesability agrees.
 “The goal of a good sales rep should be a thorough understanding of their prospects.”
 Thompson explains that for this reason, they, “want to focus on conversations more than ‘conversions’ during the lead generation & qualification stages.
 Tracking the number of quality conversations is a great way to ensure we are laying the foundation for that revenue success.”

 Another benefit of the quality metric is in its training value, according to Becc Holland of Chorus.ai.
 Chorus examines these conversations as a means to provide self-coaching and review for SDRs.

 “I give my SDRs a quota of calls to listen to each week so that, over time, they get to know organically what the AEs are saying to customers.”

 Holland slices these calls into five major types: Calls set, segmented calls (SMB, mid-market, enterprise), Staged calls (discovery, pricing, negotiation), competitive calls, and what Holland refers to as “Unicorn” calls, where AEs perform particularly well.
 All of this information can guide the interactions SDRs have while demoing prospects.

 As seen below, our experts report that the review of these goals varies a lot from model to model, and between organizations.

 While some (like daily call volume and contact rates) require continuous observation, other measurements might not need this granular approach.
 Goals like revenue and win/loss ratios are better observed over time – monthly, quarterly, or yearly.
-What you hope to gain from these measurements will also have a bearing on how often you monitor or review certain metrics, and what impact the results have on the individual contributor.
+What you hope to gain from these measurements will also have a bearing on how often you monitor metrics, and what impact the results have on the individual contributor.